ekollof/homepage/README.md

 The auto-reload feature watches the directories containing:
 - `~/.cache/wal/colors.json`
 - `~/.wallpaper`
+- `links.toml` and `links.override.toml`

 Ensure these directories exist and are accessible.

+### Edit Mode Not Available

+If the edit button doesn't appear:
+- Check that `HOMEPAGE_ENABLE_EDITING` is set to `True` (default)
+- If running in production mode, ensure the environment variable is set
+- Clear your browser cache and reload the page

+### Changes Not Saving

+If edits don't persist:
+- Check that the application has write permissions to the installation directory
+- Verify that `links.override.toml` was created in the same directory as `links.toml`
+- Check the application logs for any errors: `journalctl --user -u homepage.service -n 50`

 ## License